Grizzly bear viewing tours

 From early May through October, Great Bear Nature Tours offers grizzly bear viewing excursions from Port Hardy to a beautiful river valley on the central coast of British Columbia.
 Known as the Great Bear Rainforest, this area is one of the best places in the world to observe grizzly (brown) bears and many other forms of wildlife including black bears, wolves and bald eagles.
 We are privileged to operate on the traditional lands of the Gwa’sala-‘Nakwaxda’xw Nation.

-Great Bear Nature Tours was fortunate to host the BBC in 2011 during the filming of a portion of the “Magical Forest” episode of the “Secrets of our Living Planet” series, which aired on BBC HD and BBC Two in 2012.
+Great Bear Nature Tours was fortunate to host the BBC in during the filming of a portion of the “Magical Forest” episode of the “Secrets of our Living Planet” series, which aired on BBC HD and BBC Two.
 It was a perfect match in philosophy between the theme of the program and Great Bear Nature Tours.
 While powerful imagery of magnificent grizzly bears is what brings people to us, most leave with a greater understanding of the complex ecosystem which supports the great bear.

 Great Bear Lodge

 The Great Bear Rainforest is home to a significant concentration of coastal grizzly bears.
 During the late summer and early autumn bears are drawn to the many salmon spawning streams feeding into the coastal inlets.
 While the local bear population reaches its peak in the autumn, during the spring and summer bears feed on sedges, succulents and grasses that make up the dense bio-mass of the river estuary.
 These ongoing sources of high quality food are why coastal grizzlies or brown bears are larger than inland grizzlies.
 Click on our bear-viewing page for more information on the bear viewing program, or you can find out more about the Great Bear Lodge.